ToniWonKanobi/theoveranalyzed.net/posts/2015/7/12/why-the-web-is-so-slow.md

 Title: Why the Web Is So Slow
 Date: 2015-07-12 14:00
 Description: I've struggled with keeping TheOverAnalyzed's page load times to less than 2 seconds.
 I'm not alone: everyone wants a faster web.
 But not everyone is experiencing it.
 And it's mostly publishers' faults.
-Tags: Web Design & Development, Ditching Webfonts
+Tags: Web Design, Ditching Webfonts
 Image: http://d.pr/i/1iLFm+
 Video: http://d.pr/v/9TLn+

-<p><em class="topStory">Unknowingly, this was the first in a <a href ="/tags/Ditching%20Webfonts" title="Posts tagged 'Ditching Webfonts">mini-series</a> of posts regarding webfonts.
-You should check out the <a href="/2015/7/15/ditching-webfonts" title="My post about leaving webfonts behind">second</a> and <a href="/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower" title="My post about turning off webfonts, and how I eventually turned them back on">third</a>.</em></p>
+<p><em class="topStory">Unknowingly, this was the first in a <a href ="/tags/Ditching%20Webfonts" title="Posts tagged 'Ditching Webfonts">series</a> of posts regarding webfonts.
+You should check out the <a href="/2015/7/15/ditching-webfonts" title="My post about leaving webfonts behind" rel="next">second</a> and <a href="/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower" title="My post about turning off webfonts, and how I eventually turned them back on">third</a>.</em></p>

-## Forward
+#### Forward

 This past week, several prominent Apple bloggers took to their sites (and Twitter) to confront the reality that most websites suck at loading quickly.